 - Passport Book - can be used for all air, land and sea travel.

-- Passport Card - can be used to travel to a return from Canada, Mexico, the Caribbean and Bermuda at land border crossing or sea ports-of-entry.
+- Passport Card - can be used to travel to or return from Canada, Mexico, the Caribbean and Bermuda at land border crossing or sea ports-of-entry.
 The Passport Card can also be used to board aircraft for domestic travel, but cannot be used for international air travel.

 How to Obtain: